pashminacameron/pashminacameron.github.io/_sources/index.rst.txt

 Pashmina's Blog
 =============================

+**Fast code with just enough effort**
-RSE 2018 talk  *Fast code with just enough effort*: :download:`pdf <docs/RSE2018Talk.pdf>`.
+UK RSE 2018 talk :download:`pdf <docs/RSE2018Talk.pdf>`.

+Github repo that contains accompanying code is at `optimization_examples <github.com/pashminacameron/optimization_examples>`_.

 Further analysis can be found at:

  - :ref:`python`
  - :ref:`cpp`

 Additional information on hardware accelerators may be found at:

  - :ref:`heterogenous`

 In future, we may look at

  - effect of cache sizes and cache misses
  - ARM assembly starter examples